Wildhoney/Flagship/README.md

-# Flagship
+# :flag: Flagship

-Become a renowned vexillologist by honing your flag-based skills with Flagship.
+> Become a renowned vexillologist by honing your flag-based skills with Flagship.